 If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact the Student Financial Services.
-The Student Financial Services Office, Student Services Center (SSC) Room 230, 530-898-5936, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.
+Student Financial Services, Student Services Center (SSC) Room 230, 530-898-5936 will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.

 A registration hold will prevent you from requesting or adding classes through the Chico State Portal.
 The Portal will inform you if you have a registration hold.
 Placement of holds may be done at any time a University debt or other serious violation occurs.
 Take care of all registration holds as soon as possible.
 For a balance due hold the University will remove the hold within two working days of payment of all outstanding fees.
 The Portal will direct you to appropriate offices to clear other holds.

 The Office of Admissions determines the residence status of all new undergraduate students for non-resident tuition purposes.
 The Graduate School determines the residence status for graduates.
 Responses to certain items on the Application for Admission and, if necessary, answers to the Residency Questionnaire, are used in making this determination.
 A student who fails to submit adequate information to establish a right to classification as a California resident will be classified as a non-resident.
 Please see Determination of Residency for Tuition Purposes.

 The California Education Code provides for the waiver of mandatory systemwide tuition fees as follows: